feyzaorak/Maze-Shortest-Path-RL-with-Depth-Limit/README.md

-# README for Maze Reinforcement Learning Environment
+# Maze Shortest Path Planning with Depth Limited Reinforcement Learning

 ## Project Overview
 This project implements a reinforcement learning environment for solving a maze navigation problem.
 The goal is to generate random mazes, train an agent using reinforcement learning, and enable the agent to find the optimal path from a any point to an endpoint.